Last updated 8.28.24

 Let’s review the flow of the verses to this point.

-With verse 8, we have the first response from the masculine figure, who speaks to/through the Shekinah, which is in a sense “positioned between” him (representing what comes from above), and the people (who the message is essentially for).
+With verse 8, we have the first response from the masculine figure.
+An important point to reiterate here is that the male speaks both to and through the Shekinah, which is “positioned between” him (representing the aspect of giving from above), and the people (who the message is essentially for, and representing the aspect of receiving).

 The Shekinah draws from that which is above it and also is pulled toward that which is above it.